stassa/louise/README.md

 Overview
 --------

-Louise is a machine learning system that learns Prolog programs.
+Louise [(Patsantzis et al. 2021)] is a machine learning system that learns Prolog programs.

-Louise is based on a new program learning algorithm that runs in polynomial time.
+Louise is based on a new program learning algorithm, called _Top Program Construction_, that runs in polynomial time.
 Louise can learn recursive programs, including left-recursive and mutually recursive programs and perform multi-predicate learning, predicate invention and examples invention, among other things.

 Louise is a Meta-Interpretive Learning (MIL) system.
+MIL [(Muggleton et al.
-MIL is a new setting for Inductive Logic Programming (ILP).
+2014)], [(Muggleton et al. 2015)], is a new setting for Inductive Logic Programming (ILP) [(Muggleton, 1991)].
 ILP is the branch of machine learning that studies algorithms learning logic programs from examples, background knowledge and a language bias that determines the structure of learned programs.
 In MIL, the language bias is defined by a set of second-order clause templates called _metarules_.
 Examples, background knowledge and metarules must be provided by the user, but Louise can perform predicate invention to extend its background knowledge and metarules and so learn programs that are impossible to learn only from its initial data.
 Louise can also learn new metarules from examples of a learning target.
+Finally, Louise can perform examples invention to extend its set of given examples.

 In this manual we show simple examples where Louise is trained on small, "toy" problems, designed to demonstrate its use.
 However, Louise's learning algorithm, _Top Program Construction_, is efficient enough to learn very large programs.
 In one of the example datasets included with Louise, a program of more than 2,500 clauses is learned in under 5 minutes.
-This is most likely larger than any program learned by an ILP system, or indeed by any program learning system, to date.

 In general, Louise's novelty means that it has so far primarily been applied to artificial datasets designed to demonstrate its working principles rather than realise its full potential.
 Work is underway to apply Louise on more challenging problems, including more real-world applications.
-Keep in mind however that Louise is maintained by a single PhD student.
+Keep in mind that Louise is maintained by a single PhD student.
 New developments should be expected to come at a leisurely pace.

 Capabilities
 ------------